colindean/talks/_drafts_and_notes/homebrew_on_linux/presentation.md

 ::: list-wip

-* Pre-compiled ARM Linux "bottles"
 * Beyond glibc
+* RISC-V?

 :::

 ::: notes

-Homebrew does not officially support ARM Linux as of February 2025, but this is maturing and the organization may decide to commit to it in the future.
+Homebrew officially supports ARM Linux as of v5.0.0 released in November 2025.
-Currently, Homebrew technically does _work_ on ARM Linux, but requires building all packages from source.
-What's not yet in place is the infrastructure and volunteers to keep up with any oddities of building more than 90% of our packages on ARM Linux.

-Then there's also some exploration of supporting C standard libraries beyond glibc, such as musl.
+Then there's some exploration of supporting C standard libraries beyond glibc, such as musl, for running Homebrew on Alpine Linux and others.

+Having just completed ARM64 or AARCH64 support a few months ago, some folks may want RISC-V support but I can say with some education that what needs to happen outside of Homebrew for that to be possible are numerous and outside of Homebrew's control for now.

-That's in the far future.
+Both of these in the far future.

 :::